-Des Arc Nursing and Rehabilitation Center is an average-sized nursing home in Des Arc, Arkansas.
-This facility was given an overall grade of B, which is favorable score.
-At the end of the day, this place looks like a good fit for most people.
-We were also pleased to find that this facility did not have any poor grades in any of the major categories.
+Des Arc Nursing and Rehabilitation Center is a facility located in Des Arc, Arkansas.
+The city has a population of 2,867 people.
+This facility received an overall grade of B, which is a very respectable score.
+Based on our assessment, this nursing home is a solid choice for quite a few people.
+Fortunately, this facility didn't have any weak links in any of the major categories.
 Additional information about these categories is available below.

 Des Arc Nursing and Rehabilitation Center